-The city of Atlanta is just one example of how poorly equipped our cyber defenses are versus the technologies that the cyber criminals employ to attack and infect.
+The city of Atlanta is just one example of how poorly equipped our cyber crime defenses are versus the technologies that the cyber criminals employ to attack and infect.
 We must adopt new technologies that focus on prevention, or this will continue to happen over and over again.
 Every single year, cyber crime is getting worse and worse — at an exponential rate.

 Cyber crime will exceed $2 trillion in 2019, according to Juniper Research.
 Cybersecurity Ventures, a researcher of the global cyber economy, indicated in its most recent annual cybercrime report that in 2021, cybercrime will top $6 trillion — that is more than the entire economy of the United Kingdom.